New Commercial Construction

 Alternatively, you can drop off a check at our office located at 301 W Bagdad Ave, Ste 100, Round Rock, TX 78664.
 Please make the check payable to the City of Round Rock and include the case/application number on the memo line.

 The City Council approved a Roadway Impact Fee ordinance that took effect on Jan.
 1, 2020.
-The fee is being phased in over time according to when the project’s final plat is issued.
+The fee is phased in over time, based on when the project’s final plat is issued.
 Refer to the Roadway Impact Fee page for fee calculations and offsets.

 • For instructions on how to check the status of your review(s), click here.

-• For instructions on how to upload revisions, click here.
+• For instructions on uploading revisions, click here.

 • All comments have been addressed.